jamulussoftware/jamuluswebsite/_posts/2021-01-05-Jamulus-Sound-Devices.md

 ## Audio devices known to work with Jamulus

+**NOTE** the device must have a sample rate of *48 kHz (DVD quality)* - which many devices do.

+Additionally, it should _allow you to listen to the computer’s audio signal_.
+[See this explanation](https://jamulus.io/wiki/FAQ#why-should-i-not-listen-to-my-own-signal).
+This may or may not be significant depending on the instrument you play.

-Your device must support a sample rate of *48 kHz (DVD quality)* - which many devices do - and should allow you to listen to the computer’s audio signal.
-On Windows it’s recommended to choose a device with a *native ASIO driver* - not ASIO4ALL (or other generic ASIO drivers).
+On Windows, it’s recommended to choose a device with a *native ASIO driver* - not ASIO4ALL (or other generic ASIO drivers).
-Whether the following devices work or not can *depend on your operating system* (Linux, MacOS, Windows, etc.).
-We've added symbols after each OS to make judging easier:

-✅: This device works reasonably well with Jamulus.
+---

+### Key

+✅  Works reasonably well with Jamulus and lets you [turn monitoring off](https://jamulus.io/wiki/FAQ#why-should-i-not-listen-to-my-own-signal) (if applicable).
 You might need to set up some things, but sound quality and latency are fine.

-😐: This device works, but there might be some difficulties.
+😐  - Works, but there might be some difficulties.
 If you want to buy a new device, don't buy this one.
-There might be similar devices available which work better.

-❌: This device will not work correctly.
-If you succeed, there might be severe issues.
-Therefore, search for another device.
+❌  - Will not work correctly, or does **not** allow you to [turn monitoring off](https://jamulus.io/wiki/FAQ#why-should-i-not-listen-to-my-own-signal) so will cause problems.

-❓: This device has no rating yet.
-Maybe it works, maybe not.
-If you own this device and test it, feel free to add a symbol from above.
+❓  - Not yet rated.
+If you own this device and test it, feel free to the results here.

+---

 ### USB/USB-C devices